PlatinumClaridge/LARBS/README.md

 The main work is done by the `installationloop` function, which iterates through the programs file and determines based on the tag of each program, which commands to run to install it.

-You can easily add new methods of installations and tags as well.
+## Post Installation Recommendations

+To receive the latest updates to `voidrice`, you could simply pull them down using git, however this can conflict with any changes you've made locally.

+Some knowledge of `git` is recommended, but to make things easier, some of the commonly customized files have been isolated.

+For example, you can place all of your personal directories and files in `~/.config/directories` or `~/.config/files` and the `shortcuts` script will take care of applying those changes to zsh and the lf file manager.

+Additionally, `~/.config/aliasrc` is for adding your personal aliases and zsh commands.

+To be clear, *The aliasrc, files, and directories files will not receive future updates* so they are safe to modify as much as you like.

+However, if you modify files like `~/.config/nvim/init.vim` or `~/.config/zsh/.zshrc`, you may want to consider backing up your changes.
+I usually just generate a diff file for this.

+Personally, I put all additional packages and configs that are personal to my workflow in a separate shell script that I run after the main LARBS setup.

+This separation keeps LARBS clean and easy to understand.

-It's purposefully a very simple script, but if you have ideas on how to make it more elegant, feel free to submit a pull request or contact me:
+It's purposefully simple, but if you have ideas on how to make it more elegant, feel free to submit a pull request or contact me:

 am@claridge.xyz